josuttis/belleviews/README.md

 ## Acknowledgements

-This library could not have been implemented without the tremendous work of the ranges library, which becmane part of the C++ standard in C++20.
+This library could not have been implemented without the tremendous work of the designers and the implementors of the ranges library, which becmane part of the C++ standard in C++20.
-It is build on top of it.
+This library is build on top of it.
-So many many thanke for all who worked on this libary.
+So many many thanks for all who worked on this libary.

 ## Feedback